Lodi, Ohio: 2000 census

 There were 1,274 households, out of which 30.4% had children under the age of 18 living with them, 47.2% were married couples living together, 11.7% had a female householder with no husband present, and 38.0% were non-families.
 32.5% of all households were made up of individuals, and 13.4% had someone living alone who was 65 years of age or older.
 The average household size was 2.39 and the average family size was 3.05.

 In the village, the population was spread out, with 25.6% under the age of 18, 8.0% from 18 to 24, 29.7% from 25 to 44, 22.1% from 45 to 64, and 14.6% who were 65 years of age or older.
 The median age was 36 years.
 For every 100 females there were 89.8 males.
 For every 100 females age 18 and over, there were 87.1 males.

 The median income for a household in the village was $32,679, and the median income for a family was $43,333.
 Males had a median income of $32,882 versus $21,014 for females.
 The per capita income for the village was $16,512.
 About 8.3% of families and 10.1% of the population were below the poverty line, including 18.5% of those under age 18 and 5.0% of those age 65 or over.

 Education

 Lodi Primary School served preschoolers, kindergarteners, and first and second graders.
 Grades three and four were sent to Seville Intermediate School, and fifth and sixth graders attended Westfield Upper Elementary.
 The communities of Chatham, Lafayette, Westfield Center, Seville, and Lodi combined to form Cloverleaf Middle School and Cloverleaf High School.
 With the building of the new Cloverleaf Elementary now situated across the street from Cloverleaf High School, the current buildings are now empty.

 Lodi has a public library, a branch of Medina County District Library.

 Culture

-Lodi used to host the annual Sweet Corn Festival in the middle of July.
+Lodi once hosted the annual Sweet Corn Festival in the middle of July.
 This three-day-long event that began with a large parade through the town square.
-Other attractions included fair food, and amusement rides.
-The last sweet corn festival was held in 2019.
+Other attractions included fair food and amusement rides.
+The last sweet corn festival was held in 2019 for only one day instead of three.
+Lodi no longer hosts the Lodi Sweet Corn Festival.
+In 2019 the first Annual Parkstock Music Festival was adopted.
+This is a gathering of bands with proceeds going to the local parks.